SuperFarmDAO/SuperFarm-Sample/README.md

 # SuperFarm Sample

 Thank you for your interest in working with our team!
 This repository is used as a project to evaluate potential [SuperFarm](https://www.superfarm.com/) developers.
 It contains a single smart contract.
 Please fork this repository and open a pull request completing our requested tasks.
 All work must be performed using Solidity, JavaScript, or [ReasonML](https://reasonml.github.io/).
 Needless to say, all work submitted must be your own.
 Do not plagiarize from any other submissions.
+We anticipate this sample to be a one or two day task.

 ## Goal